epfml/getting-started-lauzhack/README.md

 6. If everything worked correctly, you should be inside a terminal on the cluster!

-## 3: Cloning your Running the LLM training code
+## 3: Cloning and running the LLM training code

 1. Clone your fork of the [llm-baselines](https://github.com/epfml/llm-baselines) repository into the pod **inside your home folder**.
 ```bash